highfidelity/fake_braintree/README.md

 * `Braintree::TransparentRedirect.url`

 ## Quick start
-Just require the library and you're good to go:
+Require the library and activate it to start the API server:

     require 'fake_braintree'
+    FakeBraintree.activate!

 `FakeBraintree.clear!` will clear all data, which you almost certainly want to do before each test.